-If someone you love struggles with an addiction, you might be left feeling helpless and unsure what to do.
+If someone you love fights with an addiction, you might be left feeling helpless and unsure of what to do.
 Understanding addiction from the outside can be difficult.
 Here are some suggestions that should help you get some direction so that you can be an ally in your loved one’s recovery.

 The first step is to encourage them to seek professional help.
 You can research doctors and resources that have experience with addiction.
 Your loved one should be evaluated by a mental health professional, as well as a physician.
 This allows them to understand more about the severity of their condition.
 It’s the first step in making things better.
 Help your loved one explore a few different options, and encourage them not to get disheartened if the first time doesn’t feel right–it might take a couple tries to find the right resource.

 Once your loved one is getting professional help for their addiction, here are four ways you can continue to be a support:

 Many recovery programs offer group counseling or family counseling in which others are invited to participate.
 Let your loved one knows that you’d be happy to be a part of it, and then go in with an open mind.
 Be ready to confront your own misconceptions and feelings.

 Other times, you’re not explicitly invited to group counseling, but very few places will turn you away if you’re just there to support a friend.
 So, if your friend’s first step in seeking help for addiction is to go to a group counseling session and learn more, you can hold their hand through it.
 Often, whether or not you struggle with addiction, there are amazing things that you can learn in counseling that will benefit you in life and empower you to help your loved one better.